sidv11/sidv11/README.md

 > *"Patient describes recurring dream where a recruiter asks 'so walk me through your project' and patient forgets their own project exists.
 Patient reports this is the third time this week.
 Recommend patient stop refreshing LinkedIn every 4 minutes.
 Patient has not taken this advice.
 Session ended after patient asked if I could 'just review this one resume real quick.'"*

 ---

+## 🤖 A Note From The LLM I Use Daily

+> *"He said 'explain like I'm five' and then followed up with a question about eigenvalues.
+He calls debugging 'a conversation between friends.'
+I am the friend.
+I did not consent to this friendship.
+Please send help, or at least better prompts."*
+> — Llama 3.2, probably, if it could file complaints

+---